 Total annual production capacity of HeidelbergCement Russia is 4.6 million tonnes of high-quality cement in Russia.
 Moreover, it owns cement terminals in Kaliningrad and Murmansk.

-In addition to the cement business, HeidelbergCement operates one aggregates pit in the Tula region.
-The national management activities, such as Finance, Sales, HR, Communication, and Business Development are handled mainly by our offices in the cities of Moscow and Podolsk (Moscow region).
+In addition to the cement business, HeidelbergCement operates one aggregates production in the Tula region.
+The national management activities, such as Finance, Sales, HR, Communication and Purchasing are handled mainly by our offices in the cities of Moscow and Podolsk (Moscow region).

 The Cesla plant located in the Leningrad region supplies the St. Petersburg market with various types of high-quality cement.
-The new Novogurovsky plant (Tula) supplies the booming markets in Moscow and the Moscow region.
-The Construction Materials plant in Sterlitamak provides HeidelbergCement with an excellent platform for the dynamic development of cement demand in the Republic of Bashkortostan.
-The terminal in Kaliningrad is very important for construction activities in the Kaliningrad region, since there is no cement plant in the area.
-High-quality cement is imported from HeidelbergCement plants in Sweden.
-In the northern region of Russia, in Murmansk, our subsidiary Norcem Kola imports and sells high-quality cement shipped by vessels from HeidelbergCement plants in Norway.
+The new Novogurovsky plant (the Tula region) supplies the markets of Moscow and the Moscow region.
+The plant in Sterlitamak provides HeidelbergCement with an excellent platform for the dynamic development of cement demand in the Republic of Bashkortostan.

 (As of 2022)